sndirsch/ingress-ice/README.md

 ```

 Change 1366 and 768 to your width and height, fps=4 to your FPS (more FPS - faster video, but shorter)

+#### Troubleshooting
+If you have problems logging in, that may be a CAPTCHA (see [#106](https://github.com/nibogd/ingress-ice/issues/106#issuecomment-282949206)).
+Try visiting https://accounts.google.com/displayunlockcaptcha and following the instructions.

+If that doesn't help or you have a different problem, feel free to [open an issue](https://github.com/nibogd/ingress-ice/issues/new).

 #### Contributors
 You can see the list [here](https://github.com/nibogd/ingress-ice/graphs/contributors).